 The objective of the Sneaky Snacky Squirrel Game is to be the first to collect acorns of every color and help the squirrel load up for the winter.

-Like the original game, in Surprise Slides, you move your character around the board with the use of the spinner and try to land on certain places that advance you further on the game and avoid other places that move you closer to the beginning.
+In this game, you move your character around the board with the use of the spinner and try to land on the ladders that advance you further on the game and avoid the chutes that move you closer to the beginning.

 Racoon Rumpus is an awesome board game for young kids.
 In this game, each player has a raccoon card that’s just waiting to be dressed.